Tax settlement in Norway - get the highest tax refund from Norway for 2024 - annual tax settlement

 Situation two:

-You will go to the "Permanent place of residence" section, where you will be asked to select the size of your apartment in a country other than Norway.
+You will go to the "Permanent place of residence" section, where you will be asked to select the size of the apartment in a NOK other than Norway.
 At this point:

 – If you choose the option "Less than 35 m2 + 20 m2 for each registered tenant", we will know that you are not entitled to pendler status.